scotws/tinkasm/README.md

 "Easily modified" means that is is not an assembler based on lexers and parsers, but a large number of simple, single passes that modify one thing.
-It is also intentionally written in "primitive" Python (no objects, few list comprehensions, etc).
+It is also intentionally written in "primitive" Python.
 The idea is to provide a base so hobbyists who are not computer scientists can play around with assemblers -- hence the name.

 See `docs/MANUAL.txt` for further information.